 The Reformer Exercises

 Are done on a metal bed frame with mattress springs, pulleys and ropes.
-This type of Pilates exercise requires guidance of an instructor.
+This type of Pilates exercise requires the guidance of an instructor.
 One with a back or knee injury can have remarkable improvement doing Pilates on the reformer.
 The springs generate gentle resistance to isolate muscles.
-The injured-back can be helped through the Reformer workouts.
+The injured back can be helped through the Reformer workouts.

 The Major Difference Between the Callanetics and Pilates Workouts